 Baby Heat Rash: Types, Symptoms And Treatment

 Heat rashes affect about 40 percent of newborns, mostly in the first month of their lives (1).
 A baby’s heat rash is often due to underdeveloped sweat glands.
 However, in some cases, heat rashes may occur due to the blockage and inflammation of sweat glands or overheating.
-In either case, these rashes can be treated with home remedies after consulting a pediatrician.
+This can be made worse by hot weather, humidity, or wearing too many layers of clothing.
+Irrespective of the cause, these rashes can be treated with home remedies after consulting a pediatrician.

-Read about the types, symptoms, risk factors, treatment, and prevention of a heat rash in babies.
+Read about the types, symptoms, risk factors, treatment, and prevention of heat rash in babies.

 In This Article